What is adaptation to climate change?

 Even with mitigation efforts, some changes are inevitable.
 Greenhouse gas emissions will continue to cause the Earth to warm and the changes associated with this warming will be felt for decades to come.
 The need for adaptation is becoming undeniable as municipalities encounter the impacts of a changing climate.

-Adaptation action in Essex
+Adaptation and mitigation action in Essex

 Existing climate adaptation action

 Southern Ontario is experiencing more extreme heat.
 As a result, the Windsor-Essex County Health Unit is monitoring temperature and humidex from April to October to identify potentially dangerous heat days.